imrafaelmerino/json-values/docs/README.md

 * You manipulate Jsons all the time, and you'd like to do it with less ceremony. **json-values** is declarative and takes advantages of all the new features that were introduced in Java 8, like functions, suppliers, streams, and collectors, making json manipulation simple, fast, and efficient.
 * Simplicity matters, and I 'd argue that **json-values** is simple.
-* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples, where I leave the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)
+* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples.examples, where I leave the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)